-An ulcer in one’s digestive system is referred to as peptic ulcer.
-We put so many unwanted things into our digestive system everyday that these days, peptic ulcer and its symptoms have become more common.
+An ulcer in one’s digestive system is referred to as a peptic ulcer.
+We put so many unwanted things into our digestive system every day that these days, peptic ulcer and its symptoms have become more common.
 Acidity is a common reference for those suffering from peptic ulcer.
-This is more common is middle and old aged people.
+This is more common in middle and old aged people.

 What are the symptoms?

 - Pain in the upper abdomen after or before eating (this could change from person to person)

 - Burning sensation in the chest area (above the abdomen) or below the ribs.

 - Occasional nausea.